abs-tudelft/sbd/src/lab2/before-you-start.md

   with a cluster, you ***MUST terminate*** the cluster, to avoid unnecessary costs.
 ### Run the cluster in the correct region.
-- Do not run clusters in different regions, only in `us-east-1`.
+- Please run clusters in regions europe (like `eu-west-1` or `eu-central-1`).
+If you run into spot instance limits, it might be beneficial to change the region you are using.
+Note: this is different than what was here before, that was for previous years.
 ### After changing your code, take small steps before spawning a large cluster.
 - First, make sure your application runs correctly for a tiny data set on your laptop (e.g. in the Docker containers of Lab 1).
 Check the result and